PSLCL/testing-framework/portal/README.md

 site/hostname and place it in `testing-framework/portal/config/server.pfx`.
 Additionally you will need to set the password for your certificate in the `testing-framework/portal/config/config.js` file.

+### Configure the Logo

+The logo that should be displayed by the portal should be copied to the `testing-framework/portal/skin/` directory and named `logo.png`.

 ## Build the platform
 The dtfexec command line tool is included as part of the [testing-framework platform](../platform/README.md).